 I don’t know…maybe I love late blooming hydrangeas so much because I was a late bloomer myself.
 But hopefully I’ve gotten past my pre-pubescent challenges by now…and it has much more to do with the fact that while most of my yard’s other bloomin’ shrubs have seen a much better day, my Tardiva and Limelight hydrangeas are on full display.

 These two beauts are varieties of Paniculata hydrangea.
-Both are very dependable large perennial shrubs that can be trained into tree-from.
-Their blooms are a bit different from each other, but both dramatic in their own right and make great cut flowers.
+Both are very dependable large perennial shrubs that can be kept as shrubs or trained into tree-from.
+Their blooms are a bit different from each other, but both dramatic in their own right and make great cut flowers to bring inside to enjoy.
 I’d recommend them to anyone looking to make a big statement late in the summer and into the fall.
 So if that’s you…keep reading to learn more.

 Lucky me…my mother-in-law, Mimi, is an avid gardener.
 And whenever her garden needs to be thinned out a bit, our yard is the primary benefactor.
 And one of my favorite “Mimi transplants” is a tree-form Tardiva Hydrangea.

 Tardivas have large, lacy, creamy white pyramidal flowers.
-Well, technically they are called panicles …which are basically special stems with a ton of clustered flowers.
+Well, technically they are called panicles …which are basically special stems that have a ton of clustered flowers on them.
 Anyway…as is the subject of this post, they are late bloomers…strutting their stuff from July into September.

 Most Tardivas you’ll see are large multi-stemmed shrubs…but I inherited mine already in tree-form.
 They’re fast growers and can grow to be 8’-12’ tall and almost as wide.